-For example, people may use landlines at home or workplaces, the cost of which is low.
-Besides, not all users have at least one detectable home and workplaces from CDR if people do not use phones at home or they have multiple home and workplaces.
-However, this algorithm restricted the number of home and workplace to be one.
+For example, people may use landlines at home or in the workplace.
+Further, this assumption restricts each individual to have precisely one home and one workplace.
+However, not all users have at least one detectable home and workplace from CDR due to the event-driven characteristics of the data (e.g., people may not use phones at home), or they may have multiple homes and workplaces.

-\paragraph{Dwelling time.} Some studies use dwelling time, which measures the staying time at one location, as the feature to segment home and workplaces.
-Kung (2014) claimed that dwelling time is the longest at home and workplace during specific period \cite{Kung2014}.
-Similarly, Sun (2014) set a dwelling time threshold for user locations to be home and workplaces \cite{Sun2014}.
-They calculate dwelling time at a specific user location is as the time difference between the first appearance at the user location and first appearance at another user location.
-However, this is unreliable due to the event-driven characteristic of CDR data.
-Moreover, the boundary thresholds to separate home and work hours are arbitrary.

-\paragraph{Distance from home.} Distance is used to capture the characteristics of the workplace.
-According to Alexander (2015) assumed that home is the most frequent location during home hours (before 8 am and after 7 pm) as most other research \cite{Alex2015}.
-Meanwhile, a workplace is assumed to be the user location with the maximum distance from home.
-The assumption is that for a given frequency of visits, longer trips are more likely to be commuting trips than shorter trips.
-This assumption, hinging on life-experiences and some empirical evidence from some old studies, needs further validation on commuting patterns worldwide and update-to-date.
-Besides, the characteristics of trips from travel surveys with high spatial granularities, are different from the un-triangulated CDR observations which have a spatial resolution of 0.5--2 kilometers.